Server Sync Example

 try {

-// Fetch data from the mock server
+// Fetch data from the server

 const { data: serverData } = await getRequestWithFetch(MSW_ENDPOINT.GET);

-// Retrieve existing data from IndexedDB
+// Retrieve existing local data

-const offlineData = await storage.find(LOCAL_DATA);
+const offlineData = await localDataCollection.find();

-// Compare offline data with server data
+// Compare server data with local data

 if (JSON.stringify(offlineData) !== JSON.stringify(serverData)) {